Skip to main content

 Our lab researches the molecular interactions between the bacterial pathogen Agrobacterium and plants.
 Agrobacterium causes the disease crown gall on many economically important crops, while simultaneously being the most common tool for making genetically modified crops.
 Agrobacterium does this by transferring single-stranded DNA and virulence proteins from the bacterium to the plant.
 My thesis research focuses on plant responses to a novel A. rhizogenes virulence protein, GALLS-CT, that is required for gene transfer to many host plants.

-Worked with Dr. Ream.
+Advisor: Dr. Walt Ream.

 Sofia Yusova